 Additional requirements for employees of restaurants and bars.

-Current employees must be trained in accordance with previous law.
+Current employees must be trained in accordance with previous law, at no specific interval.

 New employees must be trained within one year of hire.

 Supervisors and managers must receive additional training within one year of beginning position.